bentoml/BentoML/docs/source/guides/monitoring.rst

         - localhost:6000  # metrics from IrisClassifier service

 .. note::
-    In order to monitor multiple BentoServices, make sure to setup different ports for each BentoService and add correct targets under ``static_configs`` as shown above.
+    In order to monitor multiple BentoServices, make sure to set up different ports for each BentoService and add correct targets under ``static_configs`` as shown above.